entropyxyz/entropy-docs/content/basics/quickstart.md

       Exit
     ```

-{{< callout type="info" >}}
-**Closing the CLI**: You can close the CLI tool anytime by pressing `CTRL` + `c`.
-This will halt the CLI process and return you to your normal terminal window.
-{{< /callout >}}

-Next, you'll create an Entropy account.

-## 2. Create an account

-You need funds to interact with the Entropy network.
-Your funds are stored in an account.
-You can have multiple accounts.

 1. Select **Manage Accounts**.
 1. Select **Create/Import Account**.
-1. Type `n` and press `ENTER` when asked _Would you like to import a key?_:
+1. Type `n` and press `ENTER` when asked _Would you like to import your own seed?_:

     ```output
     ?
-Would you like to import a key? n
+Would you like to import your own seed? (y/N) n
     ```

 1. Enter the name of your new account.
-The CLI will output some information about it:

-    ```output
-    New account:
-    {
-            name: MyFirstAccount
-            address: 5HMnksPMRPqsDqyCj31VoQFgpiswsr12bk2YTyfMUEKCm2bv
-    }
-    ```

-    Make a note of the `address` field.
-You'll need that in the next step.

 1. Type `Y` and press `ENTER` to return to the main menu.

 Next up, you'll request some funds to play around with.